 In some cases, the claim items in the NOI may not be clearly defined or the NOI may be incomplete.
 This makes it difficult if not impossible for the Engineer to monitor and investigate the situation.
 The NOI should then be returned to the Contractor with a cover letter from the Engineer indicating the date of receipt and requesting that the NOI be properly submitted with, if applicable, additional information.
 If appropriate, the Engineer may want to address such issues as timeliness of filing the NOI, agreement, partial agreement or disagreement with the issues outlined in the NOI.
 Construction Services Division is available to assist with this response.

 The Engineer will use CARS to track the NOI.
-Detailed instructions for tracking the NOI in CARS can be found beginning on page 12 in this section of the manual.
+Detailed instructions for tracking the NOI in CARS can be found beginning on page 13 of this section.

 Field Documentation